kivy/kivy-sdk-packager/osx/README.md

-    On the default mac shell you **must** be in the bin directory containing ``activate`` to be able to ``activate`` the virtualenv. ``kivy_activate`` is only necessary if you'll run Kivy in the environment - it sets up the Kivy home, gstreamer and other Kivy environment variables.
+    On the default mac shell you **must** be in the bin directory containing ``activate`` to be able to ``activate`` the virtualenv. ``kivy_activate`` is only necessary if you'll run Kivy in the environment - it sets up the Kivy home, and other Kivy environment variables.
-  * Install any frameworks and relocate them:
+  * Install any frameworks and relocate them (Consider building the needed frameworks from sources, so you can control the `MACOSX_DEPLOYMENT_TARGET` and supported archs):
     * Mount any frameworks e.g. ``MyFramework`` on your system and copy it over to the app::

           hdiutil attach MyFramework.dmg